The best things to do in Helsinki with kids

 The Finnish Museum of Natural History, Helsinki

-Another good option if you visit Helsinki during the winter months is a trip to the Museum of Natural History.
+Another good option if you visit Helsinki during the winter months is a trip to the Natural History Museum.
 Here you can take a virtual trip around Finland, exploring its various destinations and climates, as well as delve into the bigger stuff with the ‘History of Life’ exhibition.

 Things to do in Helsinki